collective/collective.recipe.plonesite/collective/recipe/plonesite/README.txt

 zeoserver
     The name of the zeoserver part that should be used.
 This is only required if you are using a zope/zeo setup.
 Default: not set

+before-install
+    A system command to execute before installing Plone.
+Optional.
+You could use this to start a Supervisor daemon to launch ZEO, instead of launching ZEO directly.
+You can use this option in place of the zeoserver option.

+after-install
+    A system command to execute after installing Plone.
+Optional.

 site-replace
     Replace any existing plone site named site-id.
 Default: false